yowainwright/yowainwright.github.io/src/pages/2017-09-14-front-end-confguration.md

 - javascript
 ---

 Front end configuration has become an important part of front end development.
 Speeding up configuration for prototyping purposes can be very important to learning about what is being prototyped.
 Approximately a [decade ago](#history), front end development consisted of `HTML`, `CSS`, and `JavaScript`.
 Front end development is often a lot more [complex](#current) now.
 It includes linting, bundling, transpiling, and testing.
 When prototyping, it is important to get up and run as [fast as possible](#configuration).
 This post will document changes in front end development between then and now.
-It will briefly describe a current observed pain point.
-It will then provide potential ways to get up and running for prototyping purposes as quickly as possible.
+It will briefly describe a current observed pain point—_how difficult it can when have break aware standard configuration_.
+It will, finally, provide ways to get up and running without using a lot of configuration for prototyping as quickly as possible with as little overhead as possible.

 ---